matthieu-sgi/Synthetic_Data_Blender/website_page.md

 - `delete_objects` : delete all the objects except the root object
 - `collide` : check if the ball collide with another ball
 - `generate_random_pos` : generate a random position and return it
-- `moove_object` : move all the objects to the position randomly generated
+- `move_object` : move all the objects to the position randomly generated
-- `moove_light` : move the light to the position randomly generated
+- `move_light` : move the light to the position randomly generated
 - `generate_light` : generate a random number of light and place them randomly
 - `render_and_export` : render the scene and save the image + save coordinates of the balls in the csv file.
 The choice of the render engine is input as argument.
 - `choose_device` : choose the device to render the scene (CPU or GPU)